-These game hens are so tender, and the stuffing is so herbaceous and flavorful.
+This Cornish Game Hen Recipe creates the most tender dish, and the stuffing is so herbaceous and flavorful.
 The sauce is a delicious savory gravy that brings this dish together.

 So there you have it!
 These Cornish Game Hens with Wild Rice, Mushroom, and Sausage Stuffing are a truly tasty meal that will impress all of your guests.

 Serve these Cornish Game Hens with a salad and some Balsamic Brussels Sprouts and enjoy a delicious and impressive meal for a family dinner, date night, or even a special holiday!

 - Chicken Fricassee

 - Crock-Pot Beef Ragu with Penne and Ricotta

 - Instant Pot Chicken Thighs with Risotto

 - 30-Minute Mongolian Beef